andrewei/openai-tools-playground/README.md

 ## Requirements

-tesla token in a file .token in /src env file with the variables defined in .env.example
+- tesla token in a file .token in /src
+- .env file in root with the variables defined in .env.example.
+- If you don't have all the accounts required for using the tools, just remove them from the index file

 ## Usage